Do I Need a Home Warranty?

 Making a claim with a home warranty company should be quick and easy.
 If one of your covered appliances or home systems breaks down, you simply call your warranty provider.
 The provider will arrange for a technician to come to your home to either fix the problem or verify that the appliance is broken beyond repair.

-Most companies have a service call fee, or "deductible," which comes to between $60 and $100, though some offer home warranty products with no deductible.
+Most companies have a service call fee, or "deductible," though some offer home warranty products with no deductible.
 The cost of this deductible is usually significantly less than the cost of repairing or replacing the appliance.

 Homeowners should be aware that there are a number of home warranty companies that cut costs on repairs, leading to shoddy work and unsatisfied customers.
 For this reason, TotalProtect Home Warranty offers a 180-day repairs guarantee.
 If your appliance or home system is repaired by a TotalProtect technician and you experience problems with it at any time within the next 180 days, we will repair it again at no cost.